pcpmartins/video-quality-assessment/README.md

 * Visual Studio community edition 2015
 * openFrameworks 0.9.8
 * OpenCV 3.2.0 + contrib modules
-* ffmpeg
+* ffmpeg (optional)
+* vlc (optional)

 In this project github repository there is a Visual Studio 2015 Project.
-One can either compile it from source (make sure to read [this](install_requirements.md) before) or just copy and paste the binaries folder.
+One can either compile it from source (make sure to read [the install requirements](install_requirements.md) before) or just clone/copy the binaries folder (/bin) and run video-assessment.exe or va.bat.
 The available binaries should run on any Windows 8-10. x64 machine.

 ## Visual features extraction